Therapy for Burnout, Trauma, and Identity Struggles

 What You Can Expect

-It’s a space to move slowly, feel deeply, and come back to yourself.
+Therapy is a space to move slowly, feel deeply, and come back to yourself in ways that feel safe and sustainable.

 Who I Work With

-I work best with people who are thoughtful and tired of carrying everything alone.
+I work best with thoughtful, deeply feeling people who are tired of carrying everything alone.

-Many are BIPOC, neurodivergent, gender, sexuality, and relationship diverse, or highly sensitive.
+Many hold intersecting identities, BIPOC, neurodivergent, gender and sexuality diverse, or highly sensitive.

 I also work with people who give deeply to their communities, like teachers, librarians, community organizers, caregivers, and activists.

-People who are often the emotional anchor for others, but rarely feel like there’s a space where they get to fall apart.
+People who are often the emotional anchor for others, but rarely feel like there’s a space where they get to unpack.